lusaegesser/M300/LB2/README.md

   db:
     # We use a mariadb image which supports both amd64 & arm64 architecture
     image: mariadb:10.6.4-focal
-    # If you really want to use MySQL, uncomment the following line
-    #image: mysql:8.0.27
     ...
   wordpress:
     image: wordpress:latest